Search

 The modern CNN-based computer vision models offer state-of-the-art capabilities but have some overhead.
 A modern ML application requires robust data pipelines, efficient model implementation, and constant evaluation, all of which can be overwhelming to implement.
 From computer science to customer service, the applications of generative AI are boundless, hence the necessity of effective prompt engineering.

-Viso.ai provides a no-code end-to-end platform for creating and deploying CV applications.
+Viso.ai provides an end-to-end platform for creating and deploying CV applications.
 We offer a vast library of vision-related models with applications across various industries.
 We also offer data management and annotation solutions for custom training.
 Book a demo to learn more about the Viso suite.